So you want to know how to connect a subwoofer that uses a speaker wire to a receiver that has a jack?

 3. How to Connect RCA Subwoofer Output To Speaker Wire (Red/Black) Subwoofer Input?

-How do you connect subwoofer RCA to speaker wire?
-If for instance, you have an A/V system that utilizes RCA (SINGLE PLUG) output for the subwoofer channel, and then the subwoofer takes two speaker wire input, some may wonder whether there is an adapter that can work in between.
+How do you connect a subwoofer RCA cable to a speaker wire?
+If for instance, you have an A/V system that utilizes RCA (SINGLE PLUG) output for the subwoofer channel, and then the subwoofer takes two speaker wire inputs, some may wonder whether there is an adapter that can work in between.
 Or a simple way to link them together.

 Well, there are a couple of questions you should ask yourself: